|Home Webcams Calendar Hotels Car rental Prices Tours Ferries UK Trackdays|

 I strongly recommend forgetting about lap-times.
 Trying to push for faster times is one of the most reliable ways of ending up in the armco.
 Think about whether an 'impressive' time is really worth the risk of destroying your vehicle, being seriously hurt or even killed.
 It happens.
 See my warning page for more on this.
 The whole point of the Ring is to enjoy yourself, so concentrate on having fun rather than going fast - your speed will rise naturally as you get more comfortable on the track.

 Many crashes are caused by fluid leaks.
-Make sure your car or bike is in tip-top condition before your trip, and if you have any suspicion that you may be leaking fluids during a lap, pull onto the grass immediately and check.
+Make sure your car or bike is in good condition before your trip, and if you have any suspicion that you may be leaking fluids during a lap, pull onto the grass immediately and check.
 If you have dropped fluid on the track, run back on the grass, get behind the armco and flag traffic to slow down (it is worth carrying a hi-vis vest in your car to serve as a flag).
 If you fail to do this, your fluids could kill a biker.
 See this page for more about fluid leaks.

 If you ride a bike and drive a car, think seriously about making at least your first trip a car one.
 The risks of riding the Ring are very much higher than driving it.
 You may also be surprised to find that cars are faster through the bends, and bends are what the Ring is all about.
 And if you do decide to bring the bike next time, then you'll at least know which way the bends go.